Popular searches:

 Shelley Levinson Ratings Summary

-The best episode directed by Shelley Levinson is "Time and Teresa Golowitz", rated 6/10 from 1 user votes.
-It was "written by Alan Brennert".
-"Time and Teresa Golowitz" aired on 7/10/1987 and is rated 2.2 point(s) higher than their second highest rated, "Djinn, No Chaser".
+"Time and Teresa Golowitz / Voices in the Earth" is the best rated episode directed by Shelley Levinson.
+It scored 6/10 based on 1 votes.
+It was written by Alan Brennert.
+It aired on 7/10/1987 and is rated 2.2 points higher than their second-best episode, "Djinn, No Chaser".